Welcome to the Antony Kidman Foundation

 About the team

-The Foundation and its activities are managed by a voluntary Board of Directors and supported by the Company Secretary.
+The Foundation and its activities are managed by a voluntary Board of Directors and supported by the Company Secretary (Sharon Porter) and the Head of Fundraising (Chloe Michele).

 Professor Antony Kidman AM